scorpionantimalware/sam-console/README.md

 5. Select root ``CMakeLists.txt`` file
 6. Press configure project button on the right
 7. Run the project
-8. If you are not using Qt Creator: have a look at the root ``CMakeLists.txt`` file and uncomment the lines needed.
+8. If you are not using Qt Creator: have a look at the root ``CMakeLists.txt`` file.
 9. Create a build directory for CMake output
 ```bash
 mkdir .build